dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 To make sure our service is up, we can search for our service with kubectl:
 `kubectl get svc -n bazel-namespace`
 ![](assets/image9.png)

+## ⭐️ Conclusion & Next steps
+Of course there are particularities for each system and team that need to be considered.
+This article doesn't explore all the possibilities Bazel gives us.
+Depending on your context, you may need to implement some [Bazel Macros](https://docs.bazel.build/versions/master/skylark/macros.html) or even new [Rules](https://docs.bazel.build/versions/master/skylark/rules.html) to have it working properly.

+One simple thing we needed to do was to use the `resolver` field in the `k8s_object` rule to replace some values that changed depending on the environment test we're using.

+In summary, this was a highlight of our process of migrating to a monorepo and we do not see this as the final step in our development experience.

+Bazel simplified the interface for building the entire application.
+With that, we get closer to having a fully automized deploy system.
+One that gives us more confidence and gives us a better test hability to prevent errors in production.